RPraneetha/MoCo-FAIR/README.md

 ### EMNIST

 The E-MNIST or Extended MNIST dataset was used as an alternative large dataset for our experiments as we were unable to obtain the full sized ImageNet-1M and the Instagram-1B datasets due to resource constraints.
-The E-MNIST dataset builds upon the MNIST dataset and contains over 800,000 images split unevenly between 62 classes in its *by-class* split.
+The E-MNIST dataset builds upon the MNIST dataset and contains over 800,000 images split unevenly between 62 classes in its **by-class** split.
 We used the EMNIST dataset available as a part of PyTorch's torchvision package to try and reproduce the Momentum Contrastive Learning using Distributed processing on the multi-core TPU.

 ## Architecture

-Consider an encoded query *q*a set of encoded samples {k_0, k_1, k_2, ...}.
+Consider an encoded query **q** and a set of encoded samples { k<sub>0</sub>, k<sub>1</sub>, k<sub>2</sub>, ... }.
 The MoCo network trains the network by comparing the query to a dictionary of encoded keys.
 It uses a contrastive loss function, which when given a positive sample belonging to  particular class, calculates its distance to another sample of the same class and compares it with a sample from a negative class.
 This differs from a traditional loss function where the comparison of a model's prediction is an absolute value.
 Contrastive learning is recently being used as a foundation in works on unsupervised learning.
-In the case of MoCo, contrastive learning essentially means that the loss function measures the similarity or dissimilarity of the query and the encoded keys, and attempts to maximize the similarity of the query to a matched key, say k_+.
+In the case of MoCo, contrastive learning essentially means that the loss function measures the similarity or dissimilarity of the query and the encoded keys, and attempts to maximize the similarity of the query to a matched key, say k<sub>+</sub>.
 The formula for the contrastive loss function used is given by:

 ![Figure 2: Contrastive Loss Function](assets/contrastive_loss.png?raw=true)
 *Figure 2: Contrastive Loss Function*

-This loss function is a type of contrastive loss called InfoNCE, where *T* is a temperature hyper-parameter.
+This loss function is a type of contrastive loss called InfoNCE, where **T** is a temperature hyper-parameter.
 The instantiations of the query samples depends on the type of pretext task.

-*COMPARISON OF CONTRASTIVE LOSS*

 The dictionary is dynamically built on-the-go by a set of data samples like patches or images.
 The dictionary is built in the form of a dynamic queue, in which the latest mini-batch is enqueued and the oldest mini-batch is dequeued.
 This way, the size of the dictionary is not dependent on the size of the mini-batch.
 The dictionary size itself could be independently set as a hyper-parameter.
 The dictionary keys are encoded by a slowly progressing encoder, which uses a momentum update from the query encoder.
 This ensures that the dictionary is both large and consistent.
 The representations learnt from this architecture can be transferred to a downstream tasks like object classification, segmentation, detection.
 The overhead of maintaining the state of the dictionary is negligible when compared to the benefits given by such an architecture.